 Introduce the asymptotic criterion

 corresponding to $M_{n,w}.$ Observe that by Condition \ref{cnd_solution} it is bounded.
-Using Corollary \ref{corxi} as a building block, one can show that the SME $\hat{\theta}_n$ is consistent.
-To this end we will need the following condition on the weight function $w.$
+Using Corollary~\ref{corxi} as a building block, one can show that the SME $\hat{\theta}_n$ is consistent.
+To this end, we will need the following condition on the weight function $w$.

-\begin{cnd} The weight function $w$ is a nonnegative function that is continuously differentiable, is supported on the interval $(\delta,1-\delta)$ for some fixed number $\delta,$ such that $0<\delta<1/2,$ and is such that the Lebesgue measure of the set $\{t:w(t)>0\}$ is positive. \end{cnd}
+\begin{cnd} The weight function $w$ is a nonnegative function that is continuously differentiable, is supported on the interval $(\delta,1-\delta)$ for some fixed number $\delta,$ such that $0<\delta<1/2,$ and is such that the Lebesgue measure of the set $\{t\dvt w(t)>0\}$ is positive. \end{cnd}

-The fact that $w$ vanishes at the endpoints of the interval $[\delta,1-\delta]$ and beyond, is needed to obtain a $\sqrt{n}$-consistent estimator of $\theta.$ In particular, together with differentiability of $w$ it is used in order to establish \eqref{6*}.
-The condition that $w$ is supported on $(\delta,1-\delta)$ takes care of the boundary bias effects characteristic of the conventional kernel-type estimators, see e.g.\ \citet{gasser} for more information on this.
-Boundary effects in kernel estimation are usually remedied by using special boundary kernels, see e.g.\ \citet{vanes}, \citet{gasser2}, \citet{goldstein2}.
-Using such a kernel, it can be expected that in our case as well the boundary effects will be eliminated and one may relax the requirement $0<\delta<1/2$ from Condition \ref{cndw} to $\delta=0,$ i.e.\ to allowing $w$ to be supported on $(0,1).$ The condition that the weight function $w$ is positive on a set with positive Lebesgue measure, is important for \eqref{identifiability} to hold and in fact $w(t)=0$ a.e.\ would be a strange choice.
+The fact that $w$ vanishes at the endpoints of the interval $[\delta,1-\delta]$ and beyond, is needed to obtain a $\sqrt{n}$-consistent estimator of $\theta.$ In particular, together with differentiability of $w$ it is used in order to establish \eqref {6*}.
+The condition that $w$ is supported on $(\delta,1-\delta)$ takes care of the boundary bias effects characteristic of the conventional kernel-type estimators, see, for example, \cite{gasser} for more information on this.
+Boundary effects in kernel estimation are usually remedied by using special boundary kernels, see, for example, \cite{vanes,gasser2,goldstein2}.
+Using such a kernel, it can be expected that in our case as well the boundary effects will be eliminated and one may relax the requirement $0<\delta<1/2$ from Condition \ref{cndw} to $\delta=0,$ that is, to allowing $w$ to be supported on $(0,1).$ The condition that the weight function $w$ is positive on a set with positive Lebesgue measure, is important for \eqref{identifiability} to hold and in fact $w(t)=0$ a.e. would be a strange choice.

 The following proposition is valid.